libp2p/go-libp2p-examples/chat-with-rendezvous/README.md

 peers, err := dht.FindProviders(tctx, rendezvousPoint)
 ```

-**Note:** Although [dht.Provide](https://godoc.org/github.com/libp2p/go-libp2p-kad-dht#IpfsDHT.Provide) and [dht.FindProviders](https://godoc.org/github.com/libp2p/go-libp2p-kad-dht#IpfsDHT.FindProviders) works for a rendezvous peer discovery this is not the right way to doing it.
+**Note:** Although [dht.Provide](https://godoc.org/github.com/libp2p/go-libp2p-kad-dht#IpfsDHT.Provide) and [dht.FindProviders](https://godoc.org/github.com/libp2p/go-libp2p-kad-dht#IpfsDHT.FindProviders) works for a rendezvous peer discovery, this is not the right way of doing it.
 Libp2p is currently working on an actual rendezvous protocol ([libp2p/specs#56](https://github.com/libp2p/specs/pull/56)) which can be used for bootstrap purposes, real time peer discovery and application specific routing.

 7. **Open streams to peers found.**